-As you know, Packet Tracer software is a free network simulator application for Cisco Networking students.
-In addition to having many Cisco and other network devices in the program, it also allows you to design physical and logical networks.
+As you know, Packet Tracer (PT) is a free network tool for Cisco Networking students.
+Also, the program has many Cisco and other web tools.
+Plus, it lets you make physical and logical network designs.

-If one of the openSUSE versions, Leap or Tumbleweed, is installed on your computer, you can install the Cisco software on your system and start preparing for your Cisco exams.
+If you have openSUSE Leap or Tumbleweed on your computer, you can install Cisco software.
+This lets you easily set up your system and start studying well for your Cisco exams.

 Step 1

-Create a new account in Cisco Netacad or visit https://www.netacad.com/ to log in with your existing account and click Log In from the drop-down menu on the right.
+You can create a new account on Cisco NetAcad.
+Or, sign in with your current account.
+To do this, visit the NetAcad website.
+Then click Log In from the drop-down menu on the right.

 Step 2